 Point Lookout DLC

-The Schmault-Tec Bobbleheads aren't scary in and of themselves, but they shine a new light and poke fun at the ways the Lone Wanderer must suffer.
-They mock you, and it's basically your subconscious telling how much being you suck.
-The Luck one, the worst of the bunch, tells you that no matter how lucky you can be now, you were already BORN cursed, with your mother dying during birth and being born into the post-apocalyptic way of life.
+- The Schmault-Tec Bobbleheads aren't scary in and of themselves, but they shine a new light and poke fun at the ways the Lone Wanderer must suffer.
+They mock you, and it's basically your subconscious telling how much being you sucks.
+The Luck one, the worst of the bunch, tells you that no matter how lucky you can be now, you were already born cursed - to a dying mother and a near-suicidal father in a scarred and ravaged world.

-In case you weren't stressed enough, know that the whole place is also bloody Nintendo Hard.
+- In case you weren't stressed enough, know that the whole place is also bloody Nintendo Hard.
 That right, even a level 30 perfect character with the Uber enclave Hellfire power armor and the A3-21 plasma rifle will suffer, as in will die a lot if not very careful.
-Swampfolks and tribals are complete Demonic Spider, and to top it all, if you have also Broken Steel, there will Feral Ghoul Reavers.
+Swampfolk and tribals compete with each other for the title of Worst Demonic Spider, and to top it all, if you have also Broken Steel, there will be Feral Ghoul Reavers.
 You just can't feel safe in Point Lookout, ever...

-The Fridge Horror that no nukes hit Point Lookout.
+- The Fridge Horror that no nukes hit Point Lookout - only plague, starvation, fallout and chaos.
 It devolved to this state on its own.

-Room 1K at the Homestead Hotel certainly qualifies.
+- Room 1K at the Homestead Hotel certainly qualifies.
 A room filled with bloody carnage.
 The bodies have all rotted down to skeletons, but its pretty easy to imagine what the room looked like when the bodies were still fresh.
-Whats worse is the mask you find in the bathroom, implying that this was the work of the pint-sized slasher; The fact that the room was never cleaned up implies that the slasher did all this after the bombs fell, that he/she was never caught.
+Whats worse is the mask you find in the bathroom, implying that this was the work of the Pint-sized Slasher; The fact that the room was never cleaned up implies that the slasher did all this after the bombs fell, that he/she was never caught.
 It's quite possible that we'll find more of the Slasher's handiwork in Fallout 4...note